 This mom was frustrated.
 Frustrated with a Capital F!
 She stood in front of me at our resource table, after a full day of training, and poured her heart out.
 “She just wants to make everything about her!” she lamented about her daughter.
-“And now, it’s the Holidays and she’s going to do her same old controlling and manipulative behavior the she always does.
+“And now, it’s the summer and she’s going to do her same old controlling and manipulative behavior she always does.
 I can’t handle it!”

 I went on to explain…

 “Behaviors with children who have a trauma history should never be taken at face-value.
 There’s way more going on than the behavior alone presents.
 Our children have experienced a lot of loss in their young lives.
 Maybe more than we will ever know or understand.
 Loss perpetuates behaviors.
 In fact, behavior is the way your daughter articulates the loss that lives in her and the loss she feels.
 Transitions, the movement of people in and out of her life, can perpetuate this.”

 Simply explaining this reality to her lifted a weight off of her shoulder.

 “I never thought of it this way before.
 Thank you!” she replied.

 Maybe you identify with that mother.
 Maybe you’ve been dealing with a lot of extreme behaviors with your child since the school year ended (or even over the past year that COVID has changed life as we know it, and added an extra level of trauma).

 As parents it’s easy, out of frustration, or exhaustion, to react, or over-react, before remembering what is actually going on with your child.

 It’s not just bad behavior.
 It’s loss.
 A LOT of it, in fact.
 It’s loss that you and I may never have experienced personally, or ever understand.
 Take a step back for a moment and tally up some of the losses your children have gone through…